-- a) The use on the lot must be permitted by the implementing Zoning By-law; - The lot and all buildings and structures on the lot shall comply with the implementing Zoning By-law; - c) The appropriate approvals are obtained for sewage disposal and a potable water supply is available; - d) The division of land shall not result in land becoming land locked or unusable; - e) The property owner, at their own expense, enters into a Site Plan Agreement with the Township that indicates that: - i) The owner acknowledges and agrees that the lot in question does not front on an improved public road; - ii) The owner acknowledges and agrees that the Township does not or is not
+a) The use on the lot must be permitted by the implementing Zoning By-law or Community Planning Permit By-law;

-- required to maintain or snowplow the said road or street; - iii) The owner acknowledges and agrees that the Township will not take over or assume an unopened, unassumed or private road or street as a Township public road or street unless it has been built according to municipal standards then in force; - iv) The owner acknowledges and agrees that the Township is not liable for any injuries, losses or damages as a consequence of the Township issuing a building permit; and, - v) The Site Plan Agreement shall, at the expense of the owner, be registered against the lands.
+- b) The lot and all buildings and structures on the lot shall comply with the implementing Zoning By-law or Community Planning Permit By-law; - c) The appropriate approvals are obtained for sewage disposal and a potable water supply is available; - d) The division of land shall not result in land becoming land locked or unusable; - e) The property owner, at their own expense, enters into a Site Plan Agreement (or a Community Planning Permit agreement, if applicable), with the Township that indicates that: - i) The owner acknowledges and agrees that the lot in question does not front on an improved public road; - ii) The owner acknowledges and agrees that the Township does not or is not required to maintain or snowplow the said road or street; - iii) The owner acknowledges and agrees that the Township will not take over or assume an unopened, unassumed or private road or street as a Township public road or street unless it has been built according to municipal standards then in force; - The owner acknowledges and agrees that the Township is not liable for any injuries, losses or damages as a consequence of the Township issuing a building permit; and, - v) The Site Plan Agreement (or a Community Planning Permit agreement, if applicable), shall, at the expense of the owner, be registered against the lands.

-L.6.6.3 ROAD ACCESS OUTSIDE OF WATERFRONT AREA DESIGNATION
+L6.6.3 ROAD ACCESS OUTSIDE OF WATERFRONT AREA DESIGNATION

-- a) The creation of new lots and the use of existing lots that do not have frontage on a publicly owned and year round publicly maintained road frontage is permitted for conservation uses, resource based uses or hunt camps and minor buildings associated with these uses. - b) If development and/or construction in accordance with sub-section a) occurs, there is no obligation on the part of the Township to extend Township roads and/or maintain roads that are currently not maintained to access the use.
+- a) The creation of new lots and the use of existing lots that do not have frontage on a publicly owned and year round publicly maintained road are permitted for conservation uses, resource based uses or hunt camps and minor buildings associated with these uses. - b) If development and/or construction in accordance with sub-section a) occurs, there is no obligation on the part of the Township to extend Township roads and/or maintain roads that are currently not maintained to access the use.